ravialdy/ravialdy.github.io/_posts/2023-11-20-variational-inference.md

 \log p\left(x_i\right) = D_{\mathrm{KL}}\left(q_i(z) \| p\left(z \mid x_i\right)\right)+\mathcal{L}_i\left(p, q_i\right)
 $$

-As you can see, from the equation above we can say that if we successfully minimize the KL divergence part into 0 (which means our approximate posterior is exactly same with the true one), then the loglikelihood of our marginal or data distribution is also exactly same with the variational lower bound that we have defined before.
+As you can see, from the equation above we can say that if we successfully minimize the KL divergence part into 0 (which means our approximate posterior is exactly same with the true one), then the loglikelihood of our marginal or data distribution is also exactly same with the variational lower bound $$ \mathcal{L}_i\left(p, q_i\right) $$.

 Thus, we already have a way to make that lower bound more tight by minimizing the KL divergence part.